wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     ```

     There are 4 malicious payloads of the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) types.
-2. Open Wallarm Console → **IP lists** → **Denylist** and check that IP address from which the requests were originated is blocked for 1 hour.
+2. Open Wallarm Console → **IP lists** → **Denylist** and check that IP address from which the requests originated is blocked for 1 hour.
 3. Open the section **Events** and check that requests are displayed in the list as the [SQLi](../../attacks-vulns-list.md#sql-injection), [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss), and [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.

     ![!Three malicious payloads in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)